arananet/Tapuino-Reloaded/README.md

 5. In case we use the hex file to clon and flash many Tapuino devices we need to set the fuses with the avrdude.
 Fuses are lfuse = 0xff hfuse = 0xda, efuse = 0x05

-# Updates

-03/06/2017: Add DTR signal on the TTL programming port.

-24/05/2017: If your Atmega328 is blank without bootloader you can take advantage by upload the bootloader and firmware directly to the atmega using an ISP like the USBASP.
-On the ISP folder there is a hex file that include the bootloader plus the firmware (tapuino) for oled screens.

 # Bill of materials